coindxter/linshield/ai/ReadMe.md

       - **Variable value**: `your_secure_api_key`
 4. Click **OK** and restart your Command Prompt or computer for the changes to take effect.

+## Note that this script works sometimes for some reason, I'm unsure why.
+Run the script again and again if it doesn't work the first few times.